ilkerkaan/africa_ecommerce/DOCS/project_overview.md

 ## 4. Data Ownership and Privacy

 - Store owners **own all their store data**
-- Customer data belongs to the respective store owner, not Dukkadee
+- Customer data belongs to the respective store owner, not Deecommerce
-- Dukkadee acts as a data processor, not a data controller for store-specific data
+- Deecommerce acts as a data processor, not a data controller for store-specific data
 - Clear data segregation between stores to ensure privacy and security
 - Data portability allows store owners to export their data at any time

 ## 5. Technical Architecture

 ### Initial Implementation Approach
-- **Direct In-App Architecture** for Dukkadee-hosted solution
+- **Direct In-App Architecture** for Deecommerce-hosted solution
   - All store functionality within the same Elixir/Phoenix application
   - Phoenix contexts for logical separation of concerns
   - Elixir processes and PubSub for real-time features